8 Easy Moving Tips for a Smooth Move

 8. Create a Floor Plan

-A floor plan of your new home will help you to know what fits and what won’t – before you arrive.
+Create a floor plan of your new home to help you to know what fits and what won’t – before you arrive.
 This will save you time, money and effort when moving.
 A floor plan is one of the best visual tools that you can use to help organize a move.
 Lay out your rooms ahead of time, determine what will go where, use it as a guide to unpack and more!

 For example, this 3D Floor Plan clearly shows you how different rooms can be set up.
 It was created using RoomSketcher Home Designer – an easy-to-use floor plan and home design tool that you can use to plan and organize your move.
 Draw your floor plan and furnish and decorate it using the easy drag and drop tools.
 The RoomSketcher Product Library has thousands of items to choose from and you can resize any item to match your own.

 Not only can you lay out furniture, but you can see how your rooms will look by taking a Snapshot!
 Visualize what paint colors to use in your new rooms, try wallpaper, tile and carpet ideas, you can even figure out where to hang artwork – all ahead of time.
 RoomSketcher Home Designer is so user-friendly that even kids can design their rooms.
 Get the whole family involved and excited about your new home!

 Apply these easy moving tips to your game plan.
 You’ll not only ensure that your move is a smooth one, but it will help you unpack and feel more settled once you arrive.